Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \subsubsection{Algorand}

-Algorand \cite{algorand_whitepaper} is a highly secure and scalable blockchain platform that employs a unique Pure Proof of Stake (PPoS) consensus mechanism, where validators are randomly selected based on the weight of their stake, ensuring fast and secure transaction finality while maintaining decentralization \cite{algorand_consensus}.
-Algorand achieves interoperability through State Proofs and bridges, which enable secure and efficient communication with external blockchains.
-State Proofs are lightweight cryptographic proofs that allow Algorand to verify transactions and state changes from other blockchains without requiring a trusted intermediary.
-Algorand’s layer-1 architecture natively supports interoperability, making it easier to integrate cross-chain functionality directly within its ecosystem.
-Additionally, Algorand bridges facilitate the transfer of assets and data between Algorand and networks like Ethereum \cite{algorand_interoperability}.
+Algorand \cite{algorand_whitepaper} is a highly secure and scalable blockchain platform that employs a unique Pure Proof of Stake (PPoS) consensus mechanism, where validators are randomly selected based on the weight of their stake, ensuring fast and secure transaction finality while maintaining decentralisation \cite{algorand_consensus}.
+Algorand achieves interoperability through state proofs and bridges, which enable secure and efficient communication with external blockchains.
+State proofs are lightweight cryptographic proofs that allow Algorand to verify transactions and state changes from other blockchains without requiring a trusted intermediary.
+Algorand’s layer-1 architecture natively supports interoperability, making it easier to directly integrate cross-chain functionality within its ecosystem.
+Additionally, Algorand bridges facilitate the transfer of assets and data between Algorand and networks such as Ethereum \cite{algorand_interoperability}.